bashtage/sphinx-material/docs/index.rst

     html_context = sphinx_material.get_html_context()

-There are a lot more ways to customize this theme, as this more comprehensive example shows:
+There are a lot more ways to customize this theme.
+See

 .. code-block:: python